 Sage Apple Stuffed Pork Tenderloin in Bacon only has 7 Ingredients in this Main dish !
-Juicy, tender and bursting with flavor ~ and the BEST part = all wrapped in Bacon !
+Juicy, tender and bursting with flavor.
+The BEST part = all wrapped in Bacon !

 The name is such a mouthful and yet so easy to make.
 There are no weird ingredients in this Sage Apple stuffed Pork Tenderloin in Bacon and besides maybe the Pork itself, you should have everything else on hand.

-My hubby and the kids loved this, although my daughter did remove her Apple Stuffing (she does not like warm fruit), so I’m not sure whether her vote counts !
+My hubby and the kids love this, although my daughter did remove her Apple Stuffing (she does not like warm fruit), so I am not sure whether her vote counts !

 The Pork needs no marinating as Tenderloin just about always cook to a juicy, tender deliciousness and in this recipe all the flavoring comes from the inside and the outside of the Pork.

-You will also note that I am not using any Salt and Pepper in the recipe below, as the Sage flavors the Stuffing (but I recommend you taste the Stuffing and if you like, add a bit of Salt and Pepper).
+You will also note that I am not using any Salt and Pepper in the recipe, as the Sage flavors the Stuffing (but I recommend you taste the Stuffing and if you like, add a bit of Salt and Pepper).

 And Bacon of course is very salty by itself.
 Therefore no additional Salt and Pepper required.